braindef/word-stats/readme.txt

 3. Extra column showing an aggregate of the readability indexes.

 == Changelog ==
+= 1.4.4 =
+* All HTML output converted to PHP strings.

 = 1.4.3 =
 * Replaces by default the live word count from WordPress.
 * Added missing translation strings.